 Most lionfish-related incidents occur as a result of careless handling, usually during spearfishing or while preparing them for consumption.
 Lionfish have needlelike spines located along the dorsal and anal fins.

-The prevalence and incidence of lionfish envenomations is unknown.
+The prevalence and incidence of lionfish envenomations are unknown.
 Treating physicians may choose to not consult a poison control center, and in the United States they are under no obligation to report these injuries to state or federal agencies.
 Scientific literature accounts for 108 cases of lionfish envenomations reported between 1976 and 2001, and most of these reports are from marine aquarists.
 It is impossible to know how often victims go untreated and how often treatment goes unreported, but the frequency of case reports seems to indicate that lionfish envenomations are not uncommon.

 Lionfish culling tournaments are becoming popular all over the Caribbean.
 Recent studies conducted by DAN staff from Cozumel, Mexico, accounted for 26 cases of lionfish envenomation over the first four years of tournaments.
 Incidence of injury during these events was between 7 and 10 percent of participants.

-Lionfish punctures can be extremely painful and lead to rapid development of localized edema and subcutaneous bleeding.
+Lionfish punctures can be extremely painful and lead to the rapid development of localized edema and subcutaneous bleeding.
 Pain can last for several hours, edema typically resolves in two to three days, and tissue discoloration can last up to four or five days.
 Due to edema and the venom’s inherent toxicity, puncture wounds on fingers can lead to ischemia (restriction of blood supply to the tissues) and necrosis.

 Skin abrasions, minor skin cuts and scrapes are very common.
 Accidental contact with rocks, corals, debris and other hard surfaces in or around water can cause injury.
 Although not common, some superficial wounds that occur in watery environments could become infected with Mycobacterium marinum — which may cause the disease known as aquarium granuloma — especially when the scratch does not properly heal after weeks of what seemed to be proper wound care.